 AED Compliance

-Compliance with New York State Public Health Law (PHL) Section 3000-F is mandatory.
+Compliance with New York State Public Health Law (PHL) Section 3000-F is mandatory for youth sports programs.
+CJSL member clubs must ensure AED access and proper emergency readiness at all games, practices, and events.

 What the Law Requires